 Every Friday, the town of Bantry plays host to its local farmer’s market - an event steeped in tradition and history for the local community.
 Find slow food stalls for a bite to eat on the go, farm-fresh produce, gourmet ingredients to bring home with you, handmade crafts, clothes, vintage, and more.
 The market runs every week throughout the year but is at its peak during the summer months.

 One of West Cork’s newer market offerings can be found in the car park right next to Quill’s in Glengarriff village.
-During weekends from March through till the end of the summer, you can find a growing selection of some of the area’s finest tasty treats, from homemade burgers and pizzas to delicious vegan and veggie meals, authentic French crepes, and fancy cheese toasties.
+From March through till the end of the summer, you can find a growing selection of some of the area’s finest tasty treats, from homemade burgers and pizzas to delicious vegan and veggie meals, authentic French crepes, fancy cheese toasties and the best coffee!

 The largest of West Cork’s Islands, Bere Island makes for an interesting day trip thanks to its scenic ferry ride, countless country roads, and historic background.

-The Beara is home to a number of golf courses, including Glengarriff Golf Club (a 9-hole course) and Bantry Golf Club, which boasts an 18-hole course on 170 acres of woodland and coastline.
+The Beara is home to 3 golf courses, including Glengarriff Golf Club (9-hole course) Berehaven Golf Club (9-hole course) and Bantry Golf Club, which boasts an 18-hole course on 170 acres of woodland and coastline.

 Bantry House is a gorgeous stately home located just on the outskirts of Bantry town itself.
 The house, which has been open to visitors since the 1940s, is filled with antiques and perfectly preserved rooms that hark back to its original design by the Earl of Bantry.
 Outside, visitors can stroll through the Italianate gardens complete with a maze, fountains, walks through the woods, and the famous 100 steps that lead to the very top of the property and offer the best views of Bantry Bay.